jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Catapult Spider/Module Wow/module_wow.md

 - All it does is printing the string *oops. something went wrong! :(* and exiting the process with status 1.

 ### What is code_enc @ 0x40a0 with code_enc_len = 196?
-Looks like encrypted data, could be (shell)code from naming scheme.
 Dump 196 bytes of data *code_enc* @ 0x40a0
 ```objdump
 r2 -q -c "aaa; x 196 @ obj.code_enc" module.wow